 We can deploy these sensors in an open or closed system where fluids can flow in and out.
 Many people know these sensors as fuel level sensors, although there are many ways where we can incorporate level sensors successfully.

-Businesses where you have to work with liquids that when level sensors can come into play and increase productivity.
+Businesses, where you have to work with liquids, can come into play and increase productivity when leveling sensors.
 The Alcohol or juice industry and the recycling industry have to rely on these sensors greatly.
 It is important for stable performance and ensuring the quality of products.
-Although there are a wide array of level sensors, you will find in the market, but people nowadays mostly use Point level sensors and Continuous level Sensors.
+Although there are a wide array of level sensors you will find in the market, people nowadays mostly use Point level sensors and Continuous level Sensors.

 13. Humidity Sensor

 It is an important sensor type to measure moisture and air temperature.
-These IoT sensors can identify the amount of water vapor in an atmosphere or gas proved helpful for many industries.
-For many organizations or businesses, it is important to ensure the perfect working condition for maximizing production.
+These IoT sensors can identify the amount of water vapor in an atmosphere or gas and have proved helpful for many industries.
+It is important for many organizations or businesses to ensure the perfect working condition for maximizing production.

 So you will have to use a humidity sensor to ensure stable performance for machines.
 It will enable you to keep delivering quality goods to your customers.
-Besides, if any sudden change is detected, you can take immediate action.
+Besides, you can take immediate action if any sudden change is detected.